The Suspect Accused Of Killing Mackenzie Lueck Reportedly Wrote A Book About Murder

 Police are still trying to determine whether or not Lueck’s online activity had anything to do with her disappearance.
 She was reportedly a sugar baby who helped other girls lock down their own sugar daddies.

 “Try tinder and be blunt about it.
 Mine says ‘I want a SD/SB relationship with a real connection.
 If [they] don’t know what a SD/SB is, tell them bluntly sugar daddy and sugar baby.
-But if they don’t know, they aren’t really worth your time,” Lueck wrote online.
+But if they don’t know, they aren’t really worth your time,” Lueck wrote in a private Facebook group.